michaelcalb/osu-rmc/README.md

 > [!WARNING]
-> ### I'm remaking this project from scratch to include official leaderboards and other gamemodes. (also it's kinda broken rn)
+> ### This only exists to prove such a thing can exist in osu!. <br> The source-code of the project is not perfect and has flaws. <br> I am remaking everything from scratch, allowing for leaderboards and server-side score validation.

 <div align=center>